 Some Top Tips From Our Home To Yours

 Overall, serving breakfast at your Airbnb is a great way to offer a memorable experience for guests.
 If food is provided unexpectedly, this added amenity will make your guest's vacation stand out.
 But k in mind that if all hosts provide breakfast options without marketing it as "breakfast included" then it becomes industry standard and the more it changes the hosting landscape.
+Here are some extra tips from our team:

 - Include recipes.
 Your guests will appreciate recipes for the ingredients you have left for them especially if you purchased items for a specific meal where cooking is involved.